seng637-winter-2022/seng637-a5-mreza-kiani/Assignment5-Report.md

 # How the team work/effort was divided and managed
 We used Discord as our communication tool and Zoom for our video calls and also to record the demo.
-Mohammad Reza and Shahryar focused on the RGT and Ammar focused on RDC.
-Also, Mohammad Reza and Shahryar helped Ammar after they did their part.
+Mohammad Reza and Shahryar focused on the RGT and Ammaar focused on RDC.
+Also, Mohammad Reza and Shahryar helped Ammaar after they did their part.
 At the end, we double-checked our result and divided the report among our-selves.

 # Difficulties encountered, challenges overcome, and lessons learned
 This assignment was different from the previous ones because it didn't involved testing tools like unit testing or manual testing.
 Instead, we have to use new tools to fit failure diagram.
-Learining how to work with these tools and also finding the tool that contains all of our needs, took plenty of times.
+Learning how to work with these tools and also finding the tool that contains all of our needs, took plenty of times.
 Also, we use MacBook as our development system but most of these tools work better on Windows.
 So we had to go to the university to do the project.
 Meanwhile, we were sick, and it was really hard for us to maintain the project and do it before the deadline.

+We also faced difficulty in working with the RDC excel sheet.
+Some of the features would not work as intended.
+For example we were not able to change the bounds of the graph to correctly capture the data points.
+We were also unable to adjust the bounds for "Acceptance", "Continue" and "Reject".
+A lot of time was spent trying to make the outdated and buggy excel work as intended but in the end we had to hardcode the MTTFmin value to be able to successfully represent it on the graph.

 The communication was another challenge that we faced.
 By using online tools like Discord and Zoom meeting we could handle this problem.